msedzins/fabric-samples/token-erc-20/README_EXT.md

 ### Debit account \[Payer;Org1MSP]

-Originally, there is one step -> bank blind sign the token + debits the account of the client.
-It won't work for HLF because we can't prevent situation in which client calls the function but doesn't generate the transaction.
-Hence, we split the  process into two steps - debit the
+Originally, there is one step -> bank blind signs the token + debits the account of the client.
+It won't work for HLF because we can't prevent situation in which client calls the function, gets the signature, but doesn't generate the transaction.
+Hence, we split the  process into two steps:
+1. debit the account (it must generate the transaction)
+2. ask for a signature